-- Sections 2-8 can be a maximum of 30 pages. - Section 11 (attachments) can be a maximum of 20 pages. - Use font Arial 11 if you copy and paste text into the application form. - Electronic attachments should be clearly named using the following format: Institution Name_PI Last Name_Attachment Type.
-For example, University of Toronto_Smith_CVs. - All documents of a single type (e.g., CVs, Letters of Support) should be combined into a single file with a cover page listing the contents. - If scanning PDF documents, use a lower resolution to minimize the size of the file. - NOTE: no paper copies are required.
+- Sections 2-8 can be a maximum of 30 pages. - References (within the Research Excellence section) can be a maximum of 3 pages (not part of the 30-page limit above). - Figures (within the Research Excellence section) can be a maximum of 10 pages (not part of the 30-page limit above). - Section 10 (Attachments, i.e., Letters of Support and CVs) can be a maximum of 20 pages.
+All letters can be a maximum of 1 page; all CVs can be a maximum of 2 pages. - Use font Arial 11 if you copy and paste text into the application form. - Electronic attachments should be clearly named using the following format: Institution Name_PI Last Name_Attachment Type.
+For example, University of Toronto_Smith_CVs. - Complete the Mitigating Economic and Geopolitical Risk Checklist (see the last page of this Tip sheet for guidance). - All documents of a single type (e.g., CVs, Letters of Support) should be combined into a single file with a cover page listing the contents. - If scanning PDF documents, use a lower resolution to minimize the size of the file. - NOTE: no paper copies are required.